tum-pbs/pbdl-book/supervised-arch.md

 However, in 3D regular convolutions scale much better: in 3D only the kernel size increases to $K^3$, giving an overall complexity of $O(K^5)$ in 3D.
 Thus, the exponent is 5 instead of 6.

 To make things worse, the frequency coverage $M$ of FNOs needs to scale with the size of the spatial domain, hence typically $M>K$ and $M^6 \gg K^5$.
-Thus, FNOs in 3D require intractable amounts of parameters, and are thus not recommendable for 3D (or higher dimensional) problems.
-Architectures like CNNs require much fewer weights when being applied to 3D problems, and in conjunction with hierarchies can still handle global dependencies efficiently.
+Thus, FNOs would require intractable amounts of parameters, and are thus not recommendable for 3D (or higher dimensional) problems.
+Architectures like CNNs require much fewer weights, and in conjunction with hierarchies can still handle global dependencies efficiently.

 <br>